olc-digital/amanda-brookfield/src/pages/index.md

   bestSeller4: A Family Man
   bestSeller5: The Lover
 heroSection:
-  linkedBook: ""
-  linkText: BUY NOW
   books:
     - Alice Alone
     - The Split
-  text: >-
-    Newly divorced twenty years after a passionate courtship and marriage, Esther’s and Lucas’s

-    lives are veering off course, as are the inner worlds of their two grown-up children.
-But can a

-    family ever really be sliced in two?

-    Is it better to have “someone” than no one?

-    Do love-stories ever end?

-    Who owns the truth in a relationship?

-    Publication: 10 August 2022
-  readMorePath: /books/the-split
   bookIntros:
     - On the day that her youngest child leaves home, Alice Hatton is forced to confront the fact that she no longer loves her husband and that, without